apache/nuttx/configs/qemu-i486/README.txt

     2. Try building QEMU with MingGW (I understand that this is difficult).

-  NOTE: As of this writing, I have not been successful getting ANY pre-built version of QEMU to work successful; they all fail immediately with initialization errors.
+  NOTE: As of this writing, I have not been successful getting ANY pre-built version of QEMU to work successfully with WinXP.
+The same binaries work fine on Vista, however.

 Running QEMU
 ------------